Kaeytee/Ai-Environmental-Impact-Analyzer/README.md

 # 🌍 AI Environmental Impact Analyzer

 ## 🌟 Project Overview
-The **AI Environmental Impact Analyzer** is a full-stack application designed to calculate and present the environmental impact of consumer goods.
-Leveraging artificial intelligence, the tool analyzes product descriptions, manufacturing details, and supply chain information to generate an environmental footprint score.
-This project aims to promote sustainable consumer behavior by providing transparent and actionable insights into the environmental impact of purchased products.
+The **AI Environmental Impact Analyzer** is a decentralized Web3 application designed to calculate and present the environmental impact of consumer goods.
+By leveraging blockchain technology and artificial intelligence, the tool ensures transparency, trust, and community engagement in promoting sustainable consumer behavior.
+It analyzes product descriptions, manufacturing details, and supply chain information to generate an environmental footprint score.

+This project empowers users to make eco-friendly choices while ensuring that contributions remain part of a shared, open ecosystem under the protection of a decentralized license.

 ---